 - Take your prescribed medications daily and make sure you don't run out

-- Call your doctor if your mood is low or if your treatment is not working.
+- Call your doctor if your mood gets worse or if your treatment is not working.

-It can take time -- sometimes a few weeks or even longer -- for your depression treatment to take full effect.
+It can take time -- usually a few weeks or even longer -- for your depression treatment to take full effect.
 It's important to stay in touch with your doctor and therapist and alert them if your depression symptoms are not improving.

 It's true that depression is a disease defined by emotional pain.
 But depression is also a common and treatable illness.
 With the proper depression support, along with medication and talk therapy as necessary, you can get started on the road to a meaningful and fulfilling life without suffering with the feelings of helplessness, hopelessness, and worthlessness.